Categories

 The correct TIG welding machine

-TIG welders that are suitable for aluminium typically have the following characteristics:
+Tig welders that are suitable for aluminium typically have the following characteristics:

 • AC-powered, the alternative current makes it more suitable for dealing with the oxide film on the aluminium surface.